google/starlark-go/doc/spec.md

 ```

 <b>Implementation note:</b>
-The Go implementation of Skylark supports floating-point numbers as an
+The Go implementation of Starlark supports floating-point numbers as an
 optional feature, motivated by the need for lossless manipulation of
 protocol messages.
-The Go implementation of the Skylark REPL requires the `-fp` flag to
+The Go implementation of the Starlark REPL requires the `-fp` flag to
 enable support for floating-point literals, the `float` built-in
 function, and the real division operator `/`.
 The Java implementation does not yet support floating-point numbers.